I’m an experienced, digital-savvy writer with years of experience synthesizing often complex topics on deadline with a clear, conversational voice.

 Morley Safer dies at 84: A reluctant voice on camera, he helped change television news (May 19, 2016)

-I grew up watching 60 Minutes, then I wrote an obituary for one of its key figures that landed on the front page.
+I grew up watching 60 Minutes, then I wrote an A-1 obituary for one of its key figures.

 ‘Idol’ vs. ‘Voice’ (Summer 2012)

-I recapped ‘American Idol’ and ‘The Voice’ in 2012 and, just for fun, compared the best contenders.
-I decided to make fun of both equally, which probably shows some kind of journalistic impartiality
+I recapped ‘American Idol’ and ‘The Voice’ in 2012 and compared the best contenders.
+I made fun of both equally, which shows a kind of journalistic impartiality

 Showtracker: Season five of ‘The Wire’ (2008)